Richard joined the Trust in December 2020 as a Non-Executive Director after almost 26 years as a local authority chief executive.

 Between May 2017 and October 2020, Richard was the Senior Responsible Officer for the Bedfordshire, Luton and Milton Keynes Integrated Care System (ICS) serving a population of a million people and comprising fifteen organisations straddling the NHS and Local Government.

-Richard has also been a University governor and a governor of two Colleges of Further Education.
+Richard has also been a University governor and a governor of two colleges of Further Education.
+He has an honours degree in the Humanities, a Diploma in Management Studies and is a Fellow of the Chartered Institute of Secretaries and Administrators.